OpenPrinting/ps-printer-app/README.md

   field before make/model lookup we assure that if PostScript is provided by an add-on module that the module is actually installed.

+- The printer capabilities for a given printer model (a "driver" in the Printer Application) are not static throughout the life of the print queue set up in the Printer Application.
+The user can configure via a page in the web admin interface which hardware accessories (extra paper trays, duplex unit, finishers, ...) are installed on the printer and the Printer Application updates the driver data structure and with this the printer capabilities.
+The response to a get-printer-attributes IPP request gets updated appropriately.

 ## KNOWN ISSUES

 - This Printer Application and its snapping is derived from the